gscontras/probLang/notes.md

 - updated libraries to the most recent KaTeX-versions
 - added references in bib file
 - added a template to insert figures that avoids type-overhead and ensures uniform layout
+- all exercises in a visually set-off box

 # Chapter 1